May 2023 Update

-If you plan on traveling to other parts of Turkey, you can purchase a Turkey-wide pass for 600TL that covers entrance to over 300 museums and archaeological sites for 15 days.
+If you plan on traveling to other parts of Turkey, you can purchase a Turkey-wide pass for 2500TL that covers entrance to over 300 museums and archaeological sites for 15 days.

-While it seems like it might make sense to go this route since prices have gone up considerably in the last year, we still think you are better off just paying the entry price at each place unless your sole purpose for being here is to see every museum and archaeological site possible.
+While it seems like it might make sense to go this route since prices have quadrupled or more in the last year, we still think you are better off just paying the entry price at each place unless your sole purpose for being here is to see every museum and archaeological site possible.
 If you are not doing extensive traveling and visiting at least one or two sites a day, the Museum Pass is not going to save you much money as you can see below.

-Here is a list of the costs of some of the major attractions in Antalya (as of March 2022) :
+Here is a list of the costs of some of the major attractions in Antalya:

 To get an even better idea whether either pass is worth it for you, you can see the current prices for most museums and sites on the Museum Pass website.

 Side note: If you are a foreigner living in Turkey and have a TC number, you should be able to get a museum card by showing your current resident permit/ikamet at a sales office.